ryandeussing/jimhopper/_sexual-abuse-of-boys/statistics.md

 Whoever you are, maybe you’re thinking something like, “1 in 6?!
 Come on, how can that be?” or even “That can’t be true!”
 Again, if so, you’re not alone.
 Those are common responses to this statistic, which many people find hard to believe – including men who’ve had such experiences themselves.

-This brief section is basically saying, “Yes, it’s hard to believe,, but there’s strong scientific evidence.”
+This brief section is basically saying, “Yes, it’s hard to believe, but there’s strong scientific evidence.”

-Please note: Researchers use “sexual abuse” to describe experiences in which children are subjected to *unwanted sexual contact involving force, threats, or a large age difference* between the child and the other person (which involves a big power differential and exploitation).
+Please note: Researchers use 'sexual abuse' to describe experiences in which children are subjected to *unwanted sexual contact involving force, threats, or a large age difference* between the child and the other person (which involves a big power differential and exploitation).
 See [Child Abuse Statistics](/child-abuse/child-abuse-statistics/)&nbsp;for a detailed discussion of definitions and research methods, and see below on why some studies yield lower estimates than 1 in 6 (e.g., large national surveys using telephone interviews that ask few questions).

 Having such an experience does not necessarily mean a boy will suffer significant long-term negative consequences.
 That depends on several factors, including how many times it happened, how long it went on, who else was involved, whether the boy told anyone and, if so, the response he received.
 (See [Consequences of Abuse](/child-abuse/consequences-of-abuse/).)

-### What the Research Tells Us
+## The Research

 A 2005 study conducted by the U.S. Centers for Disease Control, on San Diego Kaiser Permanente HMO members, reported that 16% of males were sexually abused by the age of 18 (Dube et al., 2005).